 From birth to a budding photographer

 Edward S. Curtis was born in Wisconsin in 1868.
 Two years before he was born, the Indian Wars were taking place.
 There were 200 battles in an eleven-year period.
 His father, Reverend Asahel “Johnson” Curtis, served in the military but was injured in the Civil War.
 He worked as a traveling pastor for a while until his health deteriorated.
 The Curtis family lived in abject poverty on a farm.
 Edward and his father moved to the Seattle area in Washington State and built a cabin near Port Orchard.
 Sadly, the reverend passed away on the day his wife moved there in 1887.
-These early life experiences affected the work of Edward S. Curtis.
+These early life experiences in the Edward S. Curtis history affected his work.

 Though Edward only completed sixth grade, his intelligence and drive helped him go on to become famous for documenting Native Americans at a time when many thought they should be eliminated.
 In the process, he used techniques in photography development and printing that brought his subjects to life.
 Of the 50,000 negatives that he made, only around 1,000 are known to still exist.
 He also made 10,000 sound recordings on wax cylinders documenting the language and songs of many of the tribes he encountered.
 About 800 of the cylinders still exist.
 His film on the Kwakiutl (now known as Kwakwaka’wakw) was the first to use actual tribal members.